Updated: March 13, 2020

 Pain is good, because when you feel pain, it means that you are still alive.
 If you don’t feel pain, you’ll never know that touching a flame hurts, and you could end up with fingers burned to a crisp!

 If you don’t feel pain, you won’t learn how to love and deeply care for another person.
 Because you don’t know the pain of loneliness.
-If you don’t feel pain, you will go through life numb from its beautiful ups and downs.

 According to Jim Rohn: “We must all suffer from one of two pains: the pain of discipline or the pain of regret.”